gabriel-dehan/ActiveRecordBinder/README.md

   CreateBarTable.version # => 1.1
 ```

-Isn't it neat ?
+Isn't it neat ?.

-You can now use the `migrate` method to execute your migrations.
+Now, boy : just use the `migrate` method to execute your migrations.

 ```ruby
   MySqlPlug.migrate